 TV shows don't last long enough and you don't have enough time to climb the ranks.
 However, these jobs can build your network, they can show you what it's like to be in a TV writers' room and they can teach you how to write.

 My writing sucked before I stepped foot into a writers' room.
-Many will argue it still sucks today.
+Many would argue it still sucks today.
 But it unquestionably improved after spending time in a writers' room.

 It's great to be the go-getter in the interview who's ready to take on any task.
 But it's even better if you go into that interview knowing exactly what those tasks are.